 With the experience of serving for more than two decades, we are well-known for the techniques we apply and how to tackle the unseen situations that may arise in high-altitude areas.

-We believe that "your safety is our greatest treasure, and our DHT team ensures that you are acclimatised properly, due to which our 18-day package itinerary is well crafted by professionals.
+We believe that "your safety is our greatest treasure, and our DHT team ensures that you are acclimatised properly, which is why our 18-day package itinerary is well crafted by professionals.
 So, we have set 2 days of acclimatisation at Khare, one day to rest and another for a training session to memorise and practice the climbing once again.
 From the beginning to the top of the summit and till the end, you can trust that you are in safe hands.

-Furthermore, we are also well known how uncertainty mountains can bring up to you, due to which our summits may get delayed by bad weather.
+Furthermore, we are also well aware of how uncertainty mountains can bring up to you, due to which our summits may get delayed by bad weather.
 1 Contingency Day is scheduled in our Mera Peak Trekking itinerary, so such delays can never stop you from conquering your dreams without compromising your tight schedule and flights.

 On top of that, our cost is shown in the package itself: "whatever you see, you get it.
 There's nothing like hidden charges that can burn your pockets.
 We believe in 3 three things: your safety, your comfort, and your satisfaction, so that every penny you have spent on an expedition becomes worth it.

-If you have any queries, simply email us at info(a)destinationhimalayatreks.com or dhimalayatreks@gmail.com.
+If you have any queries, simply email us at info(a)destinationhimalayatreks.com or [email protected].
 We are available 24/7 for your assistance.

 Willing to shake hands with us for your thrilling expedition?
 Do not wait any longer, unchain your backpack and dust off the climbing boots that have been in your wardrobe for a long time.
-Destination Himalaya Treks welcomes you wholeheartedly, and our sherpa guide and porters are all geared up to befriend you at every step of the mountains.
+Destination Himalaya Treks welcomes you wholeheartedly, and our Sherpa guide and porters are all geared up to befriend you at every step of the mountains.

 Our 18-day Mera Peak package costs start from USD 1799 to USD 2499, and it includes all your permit fees, accommodation, meals, guide insurance, guide, and porter expenses.
-To sum up, it covers all the necessities for the trip, so you can do your expedition in a relaxed and peaceful mind without worrying much about the cost in the mountains.
+To sum up, it covers all the necessities for the trip, so you can do your expedition with a relaxed and peaceful mind without worrying much about the cost in the mountains.
 If you have a group of climbers with you, then the cost will be cheaper.

 Also, note that you must bear all your expenses, such as bar bills, laundry services, and the hot shower facility.
 So, please note to carry some extra cash, estimating $5 to $10 per day.
 Here is the cost insight into the price based on the number of hikers, in the years 2026 and 2027: